andre1050/promise-vanilla-xhr/README.md

 Response is parsed into a JS object if the server returns a valid JSON string.

+I have intentionally not used a specific wrapper for this module to keep the code clean and avoid making assumptions on your architecture.
+It is easy enough to adapt for either AMD, CommonJS or ES6.
+If you need it to work on all of these, take a look at the  [UMD](https://github.com/umdjs/umd) wrapper.

 [Check native support for Promises](http://caniuse.com/#feat=promises)

 #### Sample GET request: